Title: SHADOW FROST

 The hilarious moments has always been between Orion, Asterin, and Quinlan.
 These characters also bring a lot of balance to the tone of the story.
 You can’t just have a great story like this without adding some funny moments to light up the story a little bit.
 I enjoyed seeing them joking around and just make each other’s laugh, because they may never know if they will survive the battle against the villain, so might as well enjoy all the precious time they have together.
 The ending for these characters are so bittersweet, I felt a little bit happy and relief but was also sad that it ended that way.
 I hope the next book will bring this fierce gang back together, Asterin might need their help again and seeing her feeling so alone even after everything the’ve been through together hurt me so bad.
 I know each of them have a life to live and each of them have their own responsibility and duty to do, but I hope they will come back again as a group when a new threat is coming.

 The romance in this book was great.
 I loved the pairings that they author choose.
 I feel bad for Rose, she’s like the 7th wheeler of the group, no wonder she was annoyed half of the time when the others started flirting with one another.
 She was so over it!
 The relationship that has a lot of focus is obviously the one that Asterin is involved in.
 She and Quinlan has great chemistry and they shared a deep connection that they didn’t have with the others.
 I knew they would somehow ends up together, but I didn’t know it took them that long.
 Their romance is more of a slow-burn type, they often teased each other, especially Quinlan did the teasing a lot.
-These two has a big Rhysand and Feyre energy (from the ACOTAR series).
 The slow-burn really fits them, it was a long process but the build up wasn’t disappointing at all.
 That’s why I love a slow-burn romance, the process helps a lot in building up the relationship to be epic and it also helps develop two characters and their connection and chemistry with each other and make it more realistic, instead of just rush things out and the outcome of the relationship doesn’t make sense and it didn’t look so convincing.
 Asterin and Quinlan truly meant to be together.
 I loved these two so much.
 I hope to see more of their sweet and romantic moments in the sequel.